fragrussu/qMRINet/README.md

 ```

 ## User guide
 qMRINet is based on 3 different python classes: `qmrisig`, `qmripar` and `qmriinterp`.
-These are defined in the [deepqmri.py](https://github.com/fragrussu/qMRINet/blob/master/tools/deepqmri.py) file.
-Specifically:
+These are defined in the [deepqmri.py](https://github.com/fragrussu/qMRINet/blob/master/tools/deepqmri.py) file and described in detail in this [user guide](https://github.com/fragrussu/qMRINet/blob/master/tutorials/README.md).
+The guide contains:

-* `qmrisig` allows you to fit signal models with a qMRINet trained by minimising a loss function measuring the mean squared error (MSE, or L2 error norm) *between measured MRI signals and qMRINet signal predictions*;
-* `qmripar` allows you to fit signal models with a qMRINet trained by minimising a loss function measuring the MSE *between ground truth tissue parameters and qMRINet tissue parameter predictions*;
-* `qmriinterp` allows you to learn a resampling between different qMRI protocols, voxel-by-voxel (it essentially equivalent to the *predictor* sub-network of a [SARDU-Net](https://github.com/fragrussu/sardunet)).

-Additional information can be found in this [user guide](https://github.com/fragrussu/qMRINet/blob/master/tutorials/README.md), including:
-1. details on the methods of each class;
+1. description of class and of its methods, including illustrations;
-2. details on the signal models currently implemented in qMRINet;
+2. a list of signal models currently implemented in qMRINet;
 3. practical tutorials that demonstrate how to use qMRINet tools.

 ## Citation